 This course is designed to equip students for transitions in their education and life.
-The course includes introduction to the school and its resources, study skills, and personal resource management skills.
+Includes introduction to the College and its resources, study skills, and personal resource management skills.
 Students will be actively involved in learning and integrating practical applications to promote success.
-Prerequisite: None.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000

-SLS 1321 Career Skills and Portfolio Development (formerly known as Career Skills) 2.0 Quarter Credit Hours A course designed to assist students with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
-Prerequisite: None.
+SLS 1321 Career Skills & Portfolio Development (previously known as Career Skills)

+A course designed to assist students with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
 Lec.
 Hrs.
 020 Lab Hrs.
 000 Other Hrs.
 000